woman suffering morning sickness misery

 I imagine this lack of understanding is why there aren’t more resources and support for women experiencing morning sickness.
 It’s just accepted as something that women have to go through and deal with on their own, and nobody really understands it.

-For example, how many work places have policies in place to support pregnant women with morning sickness?
-And what kinds of resources are there for stay at home moms who have morning sickness and are trying to take care of other children?
+For example, how many workplaces have policies in place to support pregnant women with morning sickness?
+And what kinds of resources are there for stay-at-home moms who have morning sickness and are trying to take care of other children?

 There are of course plenty of articles and brochures you can find online about morning sickness remedies and those can be helpful, but when it comes down to it, resources in terms of direct help are pretty limited outside of your immediate family/inner circle and medical provider.
 And if you happen to be someone who doesn’t have much support at home or in your surrounding community, it can be hard!